kevinhubbard/liri-node-app/README.md

 * spotify-this-song 'song name'
 * my-weather {zip code}

-To run them, navigate to the directory and type node liri {function} {parameter}
+To run them, navigate to the directory and type: node liri {function} {parameter}

 (If the movie title or song name has more than one word delimited by a space it must be put in quotes "" or '')